nathan-i-martin/websocket-provider/README.md

 # WebSocket Provider

-This WebSocket provider gives a simple and easy way to setup a websocket server and/or client using Javascript!
+This WebSocket provider gives a simple and easy way to setup a websocket server using Javascript!

 Creating a new WebSocket server instance is as easy as calling `new WebsocketProvider(port)` you can then set parameters and event listeners.
 ```javascript